paulgolter/blender-pipeline-integration/README.md

 ```

-As in other software packages you change the file that library points to.
+As in other software packages you can change the file to which that library points to.

 >**_In a Pipeline:_**: When a new publish of an asset was made and you want to change the path of the library to point to the latest version.